yalcinerbora/mray/README.md

 #### Common

+- CMake.
+A recent version of CMake should suffice.
+Tested with v3.30.0.
 - C++20 compliant C++ compiler.
 Only tested with latest MSVC and Clang-18.
 - CUDA Installation.
 Version 12 and above is recommended.
 - Nvidia OptiX installation (Required for HW accelerated ray tracing, which is strongly recommended)